 This category of smoker has attempted to quit lots of times, to no avail.
 They find that smoking happens in waves and they don’t really think they’ve got a problem.
 It’s the smoker’s equivalent to binge drinking and causes the same, if not more, damage to the body as it pumps the heart and lungs with massive hits of nicotine in a short period.

 Exercise is a good displacement activity, as well as nicotine replacements and prescribed alternatives which gradually diminishes the enjoyment factor of smoking.

 As the moniker suggests, this type of smoker only lights up in social situations.
 And because they’re not a regular smoker they don’t believe the general smoking rules and warnings apply to them, and can light up a Lambert whenever they like.

-It’s easy to become a social smoke but more of a problem to quit.
-By identifying the catalysts for smoking – such as social anxiety, insecurity o peer pressure – they can start to break their social habit.
-Patches, gum and inhalers work are particularly effective at helping the social smoker to quit.
+It’s easy to become a social smoker but more of a problem to quit.
+By identifying the catalysts for smoking – such as social anxiety, insecurity or peer pressure – they can start to break their social habit.
+Patches, gum and inhalers work and are particularly effective at helping the social smoker to quit.